History of Tenrikyo

 The history of Tenrikyo concerns the social and institutional development of Tenrikyo, from the day the teachings were founded by Miki Nakayama on October 26, 1838, to the present day.

 Confraternities

 Since the early 1860s, Miki Nakayama had asked her followers to form confraternities (kō 講).
 One of the earliest examples was the Shinmei confraternity, formed sometime in April 1878.

 Obtaining government authorization

-From the 1870s, Miki Nakayama and her followers were constantly being persecuted by local government authorities and from members of established religions for expressing their beliefs and performing the Service.
-Because of the fact that followers often made large financial contributions, they were taunted with:
+From the 1870s, Miki Nakayama and her followers were constantly being persecuted by local government authorities and by members of established religions for expressing their beliefs and performing the Service.
+Because followers often made large financial contributions, they were taunted with: